spurin/tobii-aoi-copy/README.md

 # Why this was created

-Despite a number of users seeking similar functionality on the Tobii related forums, Tobii studio at present does not provide a way of exporting AOI's so that they can be used in another project.
+Despite a number of users seeking similar functionality on the Tobii related forums, Tobii studio at present provides a way of exporting AOI's, but does not provide an import facility allowing them to be used in another project.
 This project addresses this issue until a more suitable workaround is provided by the Tobii Studio software.

 # How it works